kgilmer/Regolith-Desktop-Environment/README.md

 # Install

-Regolith is installed on top of an existing Ubuntu 16.04 instance.
+Regolith is installed on top of an existing Ubuntu 18.04 instance.
 If you're not already using Ubuntu, it must be installed before proceeding.

-## Install the Regolith PPA
+## Enable the Regolith PPA

 ```
 $ sudo add-apt-repository ppa:kgilmer/regolith
 $ sudo apt update
 ```

-## Install the packages
+## Install the Regolith Meta Package

 ```
 $ sudo apt install regolith-desktop-env
 ```

-## Login into the Regolith desktop session
+## Login into the Regolith Desktop Session

-1. Log out of your current desktop session. ( May require a restart after install)
+1. Log out of your current desktop session.
+(Reboot or restart `gdm` <this will kill your current xsession>)
 2. At the greeter, select the Ubuntu icon (or settings button on login screen) to access the session type menu.
 Select Regolith.
 3. Log in.
 Meta-enter for a terminal.
 Meta-space for an application menu.
+4. Get to work.

 ## Video of Install